Jewish Spiritual Education: Maggid-Educator Ordination℠

 Judith Black, one of America’s foremost storytellers is grounded in Jewish roots, from which she retells history from new perspectives, tickles familial dysfunction, offers ironic explorations of aging, and calls people to pay attention to their planet.
 As a Wheelock College graduate and professional teacher she is able to draw storytelling through the educational landscape, showing its profound uses in cognitive, emotional, and social learning.
 Featured on stages from the Montreal Comedy Festival to The Smithsonian Institution, the National Storytelling Festival, and over 12 CAJE conferences, she is the winner of the Oracle Award, storytelling’s most coveted laurel, and was recently given the Brother Blue and Ruth Hill Award.
 She also sings, gardens, is a Rotarian and environmental activist.

-The JSE Program and Curriculum was founded, developed and first taught by: Rabbi Goldie Milgram with Batya Podos, Cassandra Sagan, Cherie Karo Schwartz, Peninnah Schram, Mindy Shapiro, and Danny Siegel.
+The JSE Program and Curriculum was founded in honor of Peninnah Schram and developed and first taught by: Rabbi Goldie Milgram with Batya Podos, Cassandra Sagan, Cherie Karo Schwartz, Peninnah Schram, Mindy Shapiro, and Danny Siegel.